-Radio Frequency Handset
+Radio Frequency Remote

 A code is selected automatically for all Mertik Maxitrol electronics from among 65,000 random codes available.
 The receiver has to learn the code of the handset:

-- Press and hold the receiver's reset button (see figure 16) until you hear two (2) beeps.
-The first beep is short and the second beep is long.
-After the second beep, release the reset button. - Within the subsequent 20 seconds press the (small flame) button on the handset until you hear two additional short beeps confirming the code is set.
+- Press and hold the receiver's reset button (see figure 20) until you hear two beeps.
+After the second, longer beep, release the reset button. - Within the subsequent 20 seconds press the \( \bar{\pi}\) (small flame) button on the handset until you hear two additional short beeps confirming the code is set.
 If you hear one long beep, this indicates the code learning sequence has failed or the wiring is incorrect.

-NOTE: This is a one time setting only, and is not required after changing the batteries of the handset or receiver.
+NOTICE: This is a one time setting only, and is not required when changing the batteries in the remote or receiver.